 Redcar and Cleveland Mind

 Poet and artist Val Magee worked with people attending Redcar and Cleveland Mind.
 During the residency they all visited Billingham Folk Dance Festival, and recorded their impressions on camera and in words.
-They subsequently produced a poem and a series of digital images, reproduced here.
+They subsequently produced a poem and a series of digital images, later reproduced within the website.

-A young man who has suffered from paranoid schizophrenia, attempts to recreate some of his delusions, using digitally altered photographs.
-The resulting images are very powerful.
+A young man who had suffered from paranoid schizophrenia, attempts to recreate some of his delusions, using digitally altered photographs.
+The resulting images were very powerful.

-Poet Norah Hill (currently Middlesbrough’s Poet Laureate) and visual artist Sue Thompson worked with people who attend Age Concern Teesside.
+Poet Norah Hill (at the time Middlesbrough’s Poet Laureate) and visual artist Sue Thompson worked with people who attend Age Concern Teesside.
 Participants made scrapbooks and wrote memoirs, then the two artists produced work of their own in response.
 Norah’s poems were printed on hand-made paper, and Sue made subtly coloured boxed works, based on memories of school.
 Both of these sets were given to Age Concern.